archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 Given that a user is an administrator

 When the user goes to Administration > Users
-- [ ] Then the user will be able to add a new user, edit an existing user, or delete a user AND
+- [ ] Then the user will be able to add a new user, edit an existing user, or delete a user
-- [ ] the new username can contain non-ASCII characters

 ### 21.2